BalajiKs171095/mbcrump.github.io/_posts/2017-09-11-azure-tips-and-tricks14.md

 ```
 3. Looks good (we see `.ssh`), we'll go ahead and copy it to our server with `scp ~/.ssh/id_rsa.pub user@ipaddy:`

 ```
 michael@Azure:~$ scp ~/.ssh/id_rsa.pub user@ipaddy:
 mbcrump@52.161.31.243's password:
 id_rsa.pub                                                                                                                                                                                                               100%  420     0.4KB/s   00:00
 ```

-4. SSH to the Linux server with `ssh user@ipaddy`
+4. SSH to the Linux server with `ssh user@ipaddy`.

 5. Append the public key to authorized_keys `cat id_rsa.pub >> ~/.ssh/authorized_keys` and then remove the file with `rm id_rsa.pub`.

-6. Edit the ssh server configuration file with `sudo nano /etc/ssh/sshd_config`
+6. Edit the ssh server configuration file with `sudo nano /etc/ssh/sshd_config`.

 6.1 These entries must be set to yes and they should already be that way by default:
 	RSAAuthentication yes
 	PubkeyAuthentication yes

-7. Reload the configuration with `sudo service ssh reload`
+7. Reload the configuration with `sudo service ssh reload`.

 8. Disconnect and try to connect without the need to give the password to the ssh-client `ssh user@ipaddy`.

 9. If everything goes as planned, you should see:

 ```
 michael@Azure:~$ ssh user@ipaddy
 Welcome to Ubuntu 16.04.3 LTS (GNU/Linux 4.4.0-92-generic x86_64)